 When installing the fiberglass insulation, you need to look around for some fire sources in your home, such as a chimney.
-It may reach over 1,700° F temperatures, so whether you own a chimney fire, this non-flammable insulation may melt.
+It may reach temperatures of over 1,700° F, so whether you own a chimney fire, this non-flammable insulation may melt.

 Whether fiberglass melts or not, it might trigger several issues.
 One of them is that the fiberglass begins to distribute the fire to other flammable components.